-5.1.1 Any electronic system deemed to meet the above criteria should be provided with written confirmation by the Administration and carried on board the ship for the purpose of regulatory surveys or inspections.
-An example of a declaration can be seen in appendix A.
+5.1 Any electronic system deemed to meet the above criteria should be provided with written confirmation by the Administration and carried on board the ship for the purpose of regulatory surveys or inspections.
+An example of a declaration can be seen in the appendix.

-5.1.2 Delegating the assessment of the electronic record book against this guidance and the issuing of a declaration on behalf of the Administration by recognized organizations (ROs) is at the discretion of the Administration.
+5.2 Delegating the assessment of the electronic record book against these Guidelines and the issuing of a declaration on behalf of the Administration by recognized organizations (ROs) is at the discretion of the Administration.